Seguno vs. Mailchimp: Ease of Use, Pricing, Features, and Support

 Published July 3, 2022.

-Our team tests Shopify apps and publishes reviews that are unbiased nor influenced by payments we receive from some of the app developers.
+Our team tests eCommerce apps and publishes app comparisons that are unbiased and not influenced by payments we receive from some of the app developers.

 In today's digital world, mastering email marketing is a must for any company.
 The days of writing out a general email and manually sending it are over; now, crafting unique emails and automating flows for individual customers is the key to marketing success.

 Two leaders in this sphere are Seguno and Mailchimp.
 Mailchimp is one of the oldest platforms out there and is widely used on everything from WordPress blogs to vast e-commerce stores.
 Its easy learning curve and generous but limited free package attract users from all industries.
 Seguno, the new kid on the block, has recently seen a big spike in users as it caters specifically to Shopify stores and provides them with a plethora of integrations and automations.